 Learn More About WooCommerce

 WooCommerce is an exciting and powerful tool for building your online store.
 It is based on the wildly popular WordPress platform.
-WooCommerce boasts 1.7 Million active stores, a staggering 28% of all eCommerce sites.
+WooCommerce boasts 1.7 million active stores or 28% of all eCommerce sites.

-- You can Host WordPress and WooCommerce almost anywhere on popular hosting sites such as GoDaddy, SiteGround, HostGator, Site5, and many more.
+- WordPress and WooCommerce can be hosted almost anywhere on popular hosting sites such as GoDaddy, SiteGround, HostGator, Site5, and many more.
 Search for WordPress Hosting.

 - Most themes work well on mobile devices (called “responsive” because they adapt to changing screen sizes).

-- SEO (Search Engine Optimization): Benefit from WordPress’s built-in SEO best practices.
+- Benefit from WordPress’s built-in SEO (Search Engine Optimization) best practices.

 - Smooth purchasing.
 WooCommerce comes with one-page checkout to aid sales conversion.
 Also, WooCommerce uses AJAX for their “add to cart” buttons, so pages don’t need to reload when a customer adds a new product.